 Note: SCD and GAPS safe if you use the honey.

-Almond meal is the same as almond flour.
+Almond meal is generally the same as almond flour.
 Sometimes it can be just ground finer.

 Here are some of the Australian companies that can supply you with bulk quantities of almond flour for cooking: